wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 == Screenshots ==

 1. Transform WP e-Commerce into a brochure site
 2. WP e-Commerce pop-up email form
 3. After email sent success message that shows in the pop-up window.
 4. The email you receive with attractive styling built in.

 == Usage ==

 1. Install and activate the plugin

 2. Go to wp-admin dashboard > WPEC Catalog & Email Inquiry Lite menu

-3. Rules & Roles menu to set product page rule > Hid Add to Cart.
+3. Rules & Roles menu to set product page rule > Hide Add to Cart.

-4. Email Inquiry menu to set product page rule > Show Email Inquiry Button and config the email.
+4. Email Inquiry menu to set product page rule > Show Email Inquiry Button and configure the email.

 5. Have fun.

 == Frequently Asked Questions ==